Deep Learning for Multivariate Time Series Imputation: A Survey: Introduction

 \section{Introduction}

-The data collection process of multivariate time series in various fields, such as finance~\cite{bai2008forecasting}, medicine~\cite{esteban2017real}, and transportation~\cite{gong2021missing}, is often fraught with difficulties and uncertainty, like sensor failures, instable system environment, privacy concerns, or other reasons.
-This leads to datasets usually containing a great number of missing values, and can significantly affect the accuracy and reliability of downstream analysis and decision-making.
-For example, the public real-world medical time series dataset PhysioNet2012 \cite{silva2012physionet} takes even above 80$\%$ average missing rate, making it challenging to analyze.
-Consequently, exploring how to reasonably and effectively impute missing components in multivariate time series data is attractive and essential.
+The data collection process of multivariate time series in various fields is often fraught with difficulties and uncertainty.
+In IoT systems, sensor failures and unstable environments lead to missing measurements~\cite{li2023data}.
+Clinical studies face challenges from irregular sampling and privacy concerns~\cite{ibrahim2012missing,esteban2017real,qian2025deep}.
+Financial and transportation systems encounter data gaps due to system downtime and communication issues~\cite{bai2008forecasting,gong2021missing}.
+These missing values can significantly affect the accuracy and reliability of downstream analysis and decision-making.
+In real-world datasets like PhysioNet2012 \cite{silva2012physionet}, missing rates can exceed 80\%.
+Consequently, exploring how to reasonably and effectively impute missing components in multivariate time series is attractive and essential.

 The earlier statistical imputation methods have historically been widely used for handling missing data.
 Those methods substitute the missing values with the statistics (e.g., zero value, mean value, and last observed value~\cite{amiri2016missing}) or simple statistical models, including ARIMA~\cite{bartholomew1971time}, ARFIMA~\cite{hamzaccebi2008improving}, and SARIMA~\cite{hamzaccebi2008improving}.
 Furthermore, machine learning techniques like regression, K-nearest neighbor, matrix factorization, etc., have gained prominence in the literature for addressing missing values in multivariate time series.
 Key implementations of these approaches include KNNI~\cite{altman1992introduction}, TIDER~\cite{liu2022multivariate}, MICE~\cite{vanbuuren2011mice}, etc. While statistical and machine learning imputation methods are simple and efficient, they fall short in capturing the intricate temporal relationships and complex variation patterns inherent in time series data, resulting in limited performance.